 “Don’t be afraid to ask questions about how the food is prepared or ask for a substitute,” says Foroutan.
 “Make special requests to meet your nutritional needs, like asking for a side salad instead of mashed potatoes or fries.”

-So you can control the fat in your meal, ask for butter, gravy, sauces, and salad dressings to be served on the side.
+So that you can control the fat in your meal, ask for sauces, and salad dressings to be served on the side.
 And where possible, ask for your food to be poached, grilled, baked, or steamed rather than fried, which adds fat calories to the meal.
 Most restaurants want to keep customers happy—and coming back—as long as your requests aren’t too demanding.

 Sharing the entrée